Puru-Singh/Embedded-ML-Assignment/README.md

 ## Overview

 This project is an assignment focused on image resizing using OpenCV and custom C++ implementations.
-The assignment evaluates the understanding of OpenCV, writing optimal C/C++ code, debugging, and performance optimization.
 The project involves three main steps:
 1. Resizing an image using OpenCV's `cv::resize` function with three different interpolation methods.
 2. Measuring the timing for 1000 iterations of each interpolation method.
 3. Implementing custom resizing functions and comparing their performance with OpenCV's functions.